 Being the best streaming service to watch movies and TV shows using the internet, Netflix has been around for a while.
-If you are living in the US, UK or any country where the cable TV is priced pretty high, you might be a Netflix user who depends on the service to keep up with the favorite series or newly released movies.
-As a cheap service to keep watching several types of entertainment pieces, Netflix is very popular in European and America countries, not so less, in the rest of the world as well.
+If you are living in the US, UK, or any country where cable TV is priced pretty high, you might be a Netflix user who depends on the service to keep up with your favorite series or newly released movies.
+As a cheap service to keep watching several types of entertainment pieces, Netflix is very popular in European and American countries, not so less, in the rest of the world as well.

-So, if you own a Netflix account, you might wanna know about sharing it with someone else in your family or friends.
-With good intentions of sharing your Netflix account with your Dad or Mom living in the same house is not a big problem.
+So, if you own a Netflix account, you might want to know about sharing it with someone else in your family or friends.
+With good intentions, sharing your Netflix account with your Dad or Mom living in the same house is not a big problem.
 Purchasing separate accounts for each of the family members is not an ideal solution as well.
-Especially if you are watching it in your own device such as a smartphone instead of television where everyone can sit around in front of it and enjoy the show.
+Especially if you are watching it on your own device such as a smartphone instead of a television where everyone can sit around in front of it and enjoy the show.

-In this article, we are going to breakdown all your questions about sharing your Netflix account and how to do it safely without getting banned from Netflix.
-There have been several policy changes to the Netflix account sharing in the past to limit the drastic sharing of the accounts between people without purchasing a subscription.
+In this article, we are going to break down all your questions about sharing your Netflix account and how to do it safely without getting banned from Netflix.
+There have been several policy changes to Netflix account sharing in the past to limit the drastic sharing of accounts between people without purchasing a subscription.
 So, before we start, let us warn you about it.
-We never recommend sharing your Netflix credentials to people who live outside of your city or even friends who don’t have a Netflix account.
-If you do, you may end up in the blacklist and your account may get banned as soon as they figure it out.
+We never recommend sharing your Netflix credentials with people who live outside your city, or even friends who don’t have a Netflix account.
+If you do, you may end up on the blacklist and your account may get banned as soon as they figure it out.

 While sharing the passwords with someone else that you do not have a close relation (which we do not recommend), keep in mind that any activity that they do on the account will be on you.
-Which means, whoever uses your account, you will be responsible for anything that happens inside the account using your credentials.
-So, we strongly recommend you to keep your credentials to yourself and to only share it with the close family members or friends whom you trust.
+This means, no matter who uses your account, you will be responsible for anything that happens inside the account using your credentials.
+So, we strongly recommend you keep your credentials to yourself and only share them with close family members or friends whom you trust.

 To How many people?